jafingerhut/cljol/README.md

 a number that is the array index.
 Other labels on edges are the name of the field in the Java object that the edge comes from.

+Immediately below is the `cljol` drawing of the objects representing the Clojure map `{"a" 1 "foobar" 3.5}`.
+In a `clojure.lang.PersistentArrayMap`, map keys are in even array indices, and their associated values in the index 1 larger.

 ![my-map.png](doc/images/my-map-macos-10.13.6-oraclejdk-1.8.0_192-clj-1.10.1.png)

-`cljol` drawing of the objects representing the Clojure map `{:a 1 "foobar" 3.5}`.
-In a `clojure.lang.PersistentArrayMap`, keys are in even array indexes, and their associated values in the index 1 larger.

 # More examples